 March 2004 Special Agreements.
 Northrop Grumman entered into special severance agreements (the "March 2004 Special Agreements") with certain of its named executive officers, including Drs.
 Sugar and Winter, and Messrs.
 Iorizzo and Terry, effective March 1, 2004.
 The purpose of the March 2004 Special Agreements is to encourage these key executives to continue to carry out their duties in the event of the possibility of a change in control of Northrop Grumman.
-The March 2004 Special Agreements that had been in effect previously.
+The March 2004 Special Agreements replaced the March 2000 Special Agreements that had been in effect previously.